 Even though the chef knife cannot cut through thick and large meat, but you can let the Butcher knife help you with that.
 Although the Nakiri is also ideal for most kitchen tasks, it’s not as versatile as the Chef knife.

-When choosing between Nakiri vs Chef knife, it’s important to understand what your needs are.
-The difference in the knives comes down to blade shape as well as function.
 The Nakiri has more of an acute angle on its edge, which makes it perfect for slicing vegetables or meats with ease.
 The Chef knife, on the other hand, offers a variety of functions including chopping, dicing, mincing, cutting slices, and even smashing garlic cloves — making this option better suited for those who cook often.

 Nakiri and Chef knives both come with their own set of advantages.
 The choice is yours to make, but you should choose the option that will better serve your needs while also considering how often you’ll be using it.